 For example, where is the project happening, and does that space have potential risks?
 There could be an earthquake, a hurricane or even something as simple as poor infrastructure that makes it difficult to get your resources to the job site.

 Another factor is the social environment.
 What does the local community think of the project?
 Will they be upset and potentially stand in the way of your progress?
 It could also be less dramatic, such as the demographic of the area which might influence the project management plan in some way.

 The project environment is of utmost importance.
 Collecting this information is where project management software can help.
-ProjectManager is a cloud-based tool that allows you to upload unlimited documents and images to the tool.
+ProjectManager is an online tool that allows you to upload unlimited documents and images to the tool.
 Organize them on our list view and they’re always at your fingertips, whether you’re onsite, in the office or even at home.
 Try ProjectManager today for free!

 Key Elements of the Project Environment